NCAR/citools/README.md

 by the `base.tag` label is still the same as the image identified by the `base.digest` label.
 This can be used to automate image rebuilds.

+### cicada, cicada-*command*

+Scripts supporting the CICADA deployment framework.
+Refer to the CICADA GitHub repo and the individual scripts for more information.

+### circle-docker-login-init

+Retrieve and cache a `docker login` command for either dockerhub or AWS ECR.
+This is meant to be used in CircleCI jobs.

+### circle-env

+Either write environment variable definitions to a given file for various CircleCI/citools variables, or verify that the same variables are defined in the environment.
+In write mode, the script is used to initialize a workspace "rc" file for use by subsequent job steps.
+In verification mode, the script is used in other scripts to ensure the environment is initialized.
+The environment variables written/verified are: `DEFAULT_ENVIRONMENT`, `DEPLOYMENT_FRAMEWORK `, `WORKSPACE`, `INIT_RC`, `LOCAL_BIN`, `PRERELEASE_ENVIRONMENTS`, `PRODUCTION_ENVIRONMENT`, `SEMVER`, and `STATEDIR`.

+### circle-install-tools

+Install miscellaneous tools that might be needed in CircleCI job steps.

+### circle-post

+Submit a POST request to CircleCI using its API.

+### circle-printenv

+Dump out all environment variables, but try to hide sensitive values.

-### circle-debug-dump
+### circle-workspace-init

-Dump out environment variable, git info, etc. in a CircleCI job
+Initializes the "workspace" at the start of a CircleCI workflow.
+This calls `circle-env`, `circle-install-tools`, and `circle-docker-login-init`.

 ### docker-build

 The `docker-build` script is a front-end to `docker build`.
 It supports all the same options as `docker build`, but runs `docker build` in two passes.
-The first pass caches the base image and all layers defined by the Dockerfile.
-Information about the base image is extracted from the built image, and if there is a .git directory, information about the release is gathered.
-The second pass uses this information to supplement the final image with the following labels:
+The first pass runs via `docker-cibuild`, which collects metadata about the image.
+The second pass uses this metadata to supplement the final image with the following labels:
 <dl>
   <dt>base.id</dt><dd>the base image id</dd>
   <dt>base.digest</dt><dd>the base image digest</dd>